neginraoof/CustomOperators/README.md

 <a name="step1"></a>
 # Implement the Custom Operator
 For this step, you need to have PyTorch installed on your system.
 Try installing PyTorch nightly build from [here](https://pytorch.org/get-started/locally/).
-If you have a custom op that you need to add in PyTorch as a C++ extension, you need to implement the op and build it with ```setuptools```.
+If you have a custom operator that you need to register in TorchScript as a C++ extension, you need to implement the operator and build it with ```setuptools```.
-Start by implementing the operator in C++.
-Below we have the example C++ code group norm operator:
+Start by implementing the operator.
+You can leverage ATen, PyTorch's high-performance C++ tensor library.
+Below we have the example C++ code for the group norm operator:

 ```cpp
 #include <torch/script.h>